 Whistleblower lawsuits take place when an individual with knowledge of an organization’s fraudulent, illegal or unethical activity is reported to a law firm for investigation.
-If you found that your organization is behaving in an ethnically questionable or illegal way, it may be time to blow the whistle.
+If you found that your organization is behaving in an ethically questionable or illegal way, it may be time to blow the whistle.
 Below are some common questions and answers regarding whistleblower cases.

 Do I Have A Case?